ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **STEP 1: Defining the Schema:**

 Using the Apache Hive interface, we defined the tables in HiveQL.
-Here's the Passanger Table HiveQL statement that encapsulates the table definition:
+Here's the Passenger Table HiveQL statement that encapsulates the table definition:

 ```
 CREATE TABLE Passenger (